Engr-Babatunde/Smart-WaistBin/README.md

-📖 **Introduction**
+****Smart Wastebin****

+**📖 Introduction**

-The Smart Wastebin is an IoT-based system designed to monitor the fill level of a waste container and send an alert to the sanitary office when the bin reaches 80% capacity.
+The Smart Wastebin is an IoT-enabled system designed to improve sanitation efficiency.
+It combines automatic lid control with waste-level monitoring and SMS alerts.

+The lid opens automatically when a person approaches, making disposal hands-free and hygienic.

+An ultrasonic sensor inside the bin continuously monitors the fill level.

+When the waste reaches 80% capacity, a GSM module sends an SMS notification to the sanitary office, ensuring timely collection.

 This project was originally developed as a National Diploma (ND) final year project.

-By automating waste monitoring, this system helps:

-Reduce manual inspection efforts

-Improve sanitation efficiency

-Prevent overflow and maintain cleaner environments

-🛠️ **Components Used**
+**🛠️ Components Used**

-Arduino microcontroller (or ESP8266/ESP32 if used for communication)

-Ultrasonic sensor (for level detection)
+Arduino Uno / Mega (microcontroller)

+Ultrasonic Sensor (HC-SR04) x2

+Sensor 1 → detects approaching hand/object (lid control)

+Sensor 2 → monitors waste level inside bin

+Servo Motor (SG90/MG90S) → for lid opening/closing

-GSM module (SIM800L or similar) for SMS alert
+GSM Module (SIM800L / SIM900) → sends SMS alerts

-Power supply unit
+Power supply unit (stable 5V, GSM may need separate 2A regulator)

 Prototype wastebin enclosure

-⚙️ **How It Works**
+**⚙️ How It Works**

+Automatic Lid

+When someone approaches within ~15 cm of the bin, the ultrasonic sensor detects it.

+The servo motor opens the lid automatically.

+After 5 seconds, the lid closes again.

+Waste-Level Monitoring

-Ultrasonic sensor monitors the waste level inside the bin.
+A second ultrasonic sensor inside the bin measures the fill level.

-Once the fill level reaches 80%, the system triggers an alert.
+If the bin reaches 80% full, the Arduino triggers the GSM module.

+SMS Alert

-The GSM module sends an SMS notification to the designated sanitary office phone number.
+The GSM module sends an SMS notification:

-The bin can then be emptied promptly to avoid overflow.